BlackArrowGang/Arsenal/quiver/gh-actions-arm64-build/README.md

 ## **Usage**

-To have access to the sample code go to our <a href="https://github.com/BlackArrowGang/Arsenal/tree/main/quiver/gh-actions-arm64-build" target="_blank">Arsenal</a> repository where you will find all the necessary files for this javascript example.
+To have access to the sample code go to our [Arsenal](https://github.com/BlackArrowGang/Arsenal/tree/main/quiver/gh-actions-arm64-build) repository where you will find all the necessary files for this javascript example.

 ### Add Files
 1. Inside the repository that you want to build in ARM64, create two directories one named `.github` and inside another one named `workflows`